Rosemary Ellen Guiley

 Rosemary Ellen Guiley (July 8, 1950 - July 18, 2019) was an American writer on topics related to spirituality, the occult, and the paranormal.
 She was also a radio show host, a certified hypnotist, a board director of the "National Museum of Mysteries and Research" and the "Foundation for Research into Extraterrestrial Encounters", and a "Lifetime Achievement Award" winner from the Upper Peninsula Paranormal Research Society, Michigan.
 She has written more than 49 books, including ten encyclopedias.

-Guiley died on Thursday, July 18, 2019, after a battle with colon cancer.
+Guiley died on Thursday, July 18, 2019, of colon cancer.

 Works

 Her works include Atlas of the Mysterious in North America (1995) – a listing of places in Canada and the US associated with mysterious occurrences; The Encyclopedia of Witches and Witchcraft; Harper's Encyclopedia of Mystical & Paranormal Experience – a reference book on topics related to spirituality, mythology and New Age; and The Encyclopedia of Angels.

 In 2011, Guiley published Talking to the Dead via Tor Books, co-authored with George Noory.
 She was working with Darren Evans on the book The Zozo Phenomenon which was published by Visionary Living, Inc.